-When you enter the Alarm Mode, the data you were viewing when you last exited the mode appears first. - last exited the mode appears first.
+When you enter the Alarm Mode, the data you were viewing when you lest exited the mode appears ficit.

+last exited the mode appears first.

-In the Alarm Mode, use (A) and (©) to scroll through the alarm screens until the one whose time you want to set is displayed.
+1. In the Alarm Mode, use (A) and (©) to scroll through the alarm screens until the one whose time you want to set is displayed

-There is no time setting for the hourly time signal

-- Pull out the crown.
-This will cause the hour and minute digits of the alarm time to flash.
-The timekeeping (hour, minute, second) hands will move to 2 o'clock.

-- 3. Rotate the crown to adjust the minute setting.

-- You can also use HS1 high-speed movement (page E-5) to change this setting.
-Hour setting will change in accordance with minute setting changes.
-To change the hour setting separately, go to step 4 of this procedure. - 4.
-Press ®. - 5.
-Rotate the crown to adjust the hour setting.
+- There is no time setting for the hourly time signal - 2.
+Pull out the crown. - This will cause the hour and minute digits of the alarm time to flash. - Rotate the crown to adjust the minute setting.
+Hour setting will change in accordance with minute setting changes. - 4.
+Press ® - 5.
+Rotate the crown to adjust the hour setting.• If you are using 12-hour timekeeping, the P (p.m.) and A (a.m.) indicators will also appear on the display.

-You can also use HS1 high-speed movement (page E-5) to change this setting.

-If you are using 12-hour timekeeping, the P (p.m.) and A (a.m.) indicators will also appear on the

-6. After the settings are the way you want, push the crown back in.

-• Setting an alarm time causes that alarm to turn on automatic
+After the settings are the way you want, push the crown back in.
+Setting an alarm time causes that alarm to turn on automatically.

-- To turn an alarm and the Hourly Time Signal on and off
+To turn an alarm and the Hourly Time Signal on and off

-1. In the Alarm Mode, use (a) and (c) to select an alarm or the Hourly Time Signal. - 2.
-When the alarm or the Hourly Time Signal you want is selected, press (1) to turn it on and off.
+1. In the Alarm Mode, use (A) and (C) to select an alarm or the Hourly Time Signal.

+2. When the alarm or the Hourly Time Signal you want is selected, press (D) to turn it on and off.
-.

 The alarm on indicator (when any alarm is on), and the Hourly Time Signal on indicator (when the Hourly Time Signal is on) are shown on the display in all modes.